-Bretzels, no that’s not a typo, is a specialty of the Alsacian region and another example of German influence over the foods of the area and throughout France.
+Bretzels, no, that’s not a typo, is a specialty of the Alsacian region and another example of German influence over the area’s foods and throughout France.

 The best way to describe it is an Alsatian version of the German pretzel, which you can find at almost every Christmas market across France.
 You can get sweet bretzels, salty bretzels, cheezy bretzels and bretzel sandwiches.

 Tarte Flambée or Flammenkuche is another Alsacien food influenced by German culture, which you’ll find at most Christmas markets.
 You can also find it at most grocery stores and restaurant menus across France.
 It’s extremely popular and inexpensive.
-The first time I had one was at a small market in La Garde, France, and I fell in love with it instantly.
+The first time I had one was at a small market in La Garde, France, and I instantly fell in love with it.

-This Alsacian pizza is composed of a dough rolled out very thinly into the shape of a rectangle or oval.
+This Alsacian pizza is composed of a dough rolled out very thinly into a rectangle or oval shape.
 It’s then covered in crème fraîche or Fromage blanc (never red sauce) and topped with sliced onions and lardons (similar to bits of bacon but better).

-Brioche Bread In The Shape A Mini Man “Manalas or Mannele” de Saint-Nicolas.”
+7) Brioche Bread In The Shape of a mini-man: “Manalas or Mannele” de Saint-Nicolas.”

-Mannele has been part of Alsace’s history since the fifteenth century, and you can find these in many bakeries in the Alsace region of France beginning in December and at Christmas markets in the Alsace region.
+Mannele has been part of Alsace’s history since the fifteenth century.
+You can find these in many bakeries in the Alsace region of France beginning in December and at Christmas markets in the Alsace region.
 In other regions of France, they come in different names such as “les Bonhomme de noel,” which means Christmas guy.
 But the original and the real name is Mannele or Manalas.

 Grilled meats and sausages are a familiar sight at all Christmas markets, especially Bratwurst.
 Other meats you’ll typically find include, Alsacian hot dogs, boudin blanc.
 Magret de Canard (duck breast), Foie Gras ( goose or duck liver) and many more.

 I doubt waffles need any introduction.
-In addition to being popular street food, Belgian style waffles, the big thick ones are a Christmas market favourite, especially topped with Nutella or whipped cream (à La Chantilly) and dusted with sugar.
+These thick Belgian waffles are not only a Christmas market favourite but also a popular street food.
+Common toppings include Nutella, or whipped cream (à La Chantilly) dusted with sugar.

 These are popular at Christmas markets in Southern France, but you can also find them all year round in grocery stores, airports and weekend markets.
 The most famous brand of Calisson is “Calisson d’Aix. “

-Pain d’épice is a popular spiced bread, especially during Christmas time.
+Pain d’épices is a popular spiced bread, especially during Christmas time.
 It’s very similar to gingerbread, and many online recipes refer to it as French gingerbread.
-There are a variety of ways to make French spiced cake, but the main ingredients are usually rye flour and honey with various spices.
-It can be eaten on its own, with butter or as a vehicle for cheese or foie gras.
+There are a variety of ways to make French spiced cake, but the main ingredients are usually rye flour and honey with various

-Paella, one of the most famous dishes in Spanish cuisine, is a popular dish on the Mediterranean coast of not only Spain but also France.
+Paella, one of the most famous dishes in Spanish cuisine, is a popular dish on the Mediterranean coast of Spain and France.
 This dish is eaten all year round along the southern region of France, but you can usually find it at Christmas markets in the south, often with mussels and prawns still in the shell.